jameelhassan/rnn-char/README.md

-# rnn-char
+# RNN character level

-RNN character level
+This is a character level RNN model using the implementation by Andrej Karpathy [blog](http://karpathy.github.io/2015/05/21/rnn-effectiveness/)

 Some text generated with the provided weights starter string was from a Shakespeare text